-- 1) A term paper incorporating deaf cultural issues such as proper etiquette, hearing and deaf culture, and family/community life. - 2) Upon attending a function at which members of the Deaf community are present, write a summary of your experience and be prepared to share it with the class.
+- 1) A term paper incorporating deaf cultural issues such as proper etiquette, hearing and deaf culture comparison, and family/community life within the Deaf community. - 2) Upon attending a function at which members of the Deaf community are present, write a summary of your experience and be prepared to share it with the class.